Troubleshoot and resolve echoing in your room

-To fix echo, you'll need to first determine which of the above possibilities is causing your echo.
+To fix echo, you'll need to first determine which of the above possibilities is causing the echo.
 Below are some ways to troubleshoot each potential cause.

 You can check this by having all of your users join you in your appear.in room.
-If you experience echo, have each participant mute their mic one person at a time and check if the echo still persists.
-If the echo stops when a user mutes their mic, it's a good sign that they are the one causing the echo in the room.
+If you experience echo, have each participant mute their mic one person at a time, and check if the echo still persists each time someone mutes.
+If the echo stops when a user mutes their mic, it's a good sign that something with their setup is causing the echo.

 Once you determine who's mic situation isn't ideal, they can try either of the following:

 - Use a headset while on appear.in.
 This way there isn't any chance that a mic will pick up the audio from the room